-In order to get term life insurance, you will need to answer medical questions and undergo a medical exam.
-The purpose of this is to determine your premium.
+In order to get term life insurance, you will need to answer medical questions.
+You will also need to undergo a medical exam unless you qualify and specifically apply for a no medical exam life insurance policy.
+This is part of the underwriting process and is used to help determine the premium you will have to pay.
 Health issues can make you less likely to qualify for term life insurance.
 This is simply because there is a greater risk for the company to insure you.
 If you are not in good health, they know that you are more likely to pass away before your policy runs out.
-This is risky for the insurance company so they may charge you more or may not insure you at all.
+This is risky for the insurance company so they will charge you more or may not insure you at all.

 Should Seniors Get Term Life Insurance?